Pros and Cons of Moving to the Netherlands

 + PRO: Efficient healthcare service

-The health service in the Netherlands is efficient, waiting times are usually short, and prescriptions can be ordered via telephone and collected the same day.
-Doctors generally speak impeccable English and give generous appointment times.
+Healthcare in the Netherlands is efficient, waiting times are usually short, and doctors generally speak impeccable English.

 - CON: Healthcare is expensive